microsoftgraph/msgraph-sample-botframework/tutorial/03-register-app.md

 1. On the **Azure Bot** page, select **Create**.

-1. Fill in the required fields, and leave **Messaging endpoint** blank.
+1. Fill in the required fields.
 The **Bot handle** field must be unique.
 Be sure to review the different pricing tiers and select what makes sense for your scenario.
 If this is just a learning exercise, you may want to select the free option.

+1. For **Type of App**, select **User-Assigned Managed Identity**.

-1. For **Microsoft App ID**, select **Create new Microsoft App ID**.
+1. For **Creation type**, select **Multi Tenant**.

 1. Select **Review + create**.
 Once validation completes, select **Create**.